dsfellows/dsfellows/week_7_agenda.md

 + [Historical preservation sites](http://www.preservationalliance.com/explore-philadelphia/) in Philly (CSV or GeoJSON - click "Export")
 + [PA historical markers](http://www.phmc.state.pa.us/apps/historical-markers.html) (search for Philadelphia County, Export to Excel, save as CSV)

+CSV and JSON will both work for our purposes, but try downloading at least one of these as JSON so we can get some practice working with it.

 If you need to convert between CSV and JSON (or other formats), try [JSON converter package](https://atom.io/packages/json-converter) for Atom.
 (CSV -> JSON seems a little buggy.)

 ## JSON and GeoJSON